-- 7.25 Officers have reviewed the information in the applicants Environmental Impact assessment (EIA) with regard to the proposal's impact on those matters listed in paragraph 1.13 of this report.
-Having considered these, and the representations received following public consultation, Officers are satisfied that, with suitable planning conditions imposed and a s.106 agreement providing for essential mitigation measures, the proposed residential development of this site would not have any significant adverse impact on the infrastructure of the surrounding area or the wider town as a whole. - 7.26 There are, however, two important omissions in the applicants' submissions regarding those essential mitigation measures.
-These relate to sports and recreational provision (as outlined in the previous section) and the scope of proposed financial contributions which are discussed below. - 7.27 In addition to sports and recreation facilities, the proposed residential development of this site (and the other existing schools sites) would impact upon other local services and infrastructure. - 7.28 In respect of affordable housing provision, the applicants have acknowledged that the Council's policy is to seek up to 40% affordable housing.
+7.29 Officers have reviewed the information in the applicants Environmental Impact assessment (EIA) with regard to the proposal's impact on those matters listed in paragraph 1.15 of this report.
+Having considered these, and the representations received following public consultation, Officers are satisfied that, with suitable planning conditions imposed and a s.106 agreement providing for essential mitigation measures, the proposed residential development of this site would not have any significant adverse impact on the surrounding area or the wider town as a whole.

+- 7.30 There are, however, two important omissions in the applicant's submissions regarding those essential mitigation measures.
+These relate to open space provision (as outlined in the previous section) and the scope of proposed financial contributions which are discussed below. - 7.31 In addition to sports and recreation facilities, the proposed residential development of this site (and the other existing schools sites) would impact upon other local services and infrastructure. - 7.32 In respect of affordable housing provision, the applicants have acknowledged that the Council's policy is to seek up to 40% affordable housing.
 They have not proposed any level of provision themselves but comment that the precise level, tenure and mix are to be agreed and that the total number shall not be "more than 40% of the total number of dwellings".
 In the absence of any detailed submissions to the contrary, however, Officers consider that 40% provision would be appropriate in this case if the application were to be recommended for approval.
-Accordingly, as the applicants have not confirmed that they are willing to provide the required level of affordable housing, this is included as part of the second reason for refusal. - 7.29 Officers consider that, in order to satisfactorily mitigate for the new residential development financial contributions would be needed towards open space provision and maintenance; parks and play provision and maintenance; community facilities; secondary and nursery education; childcare services; library services; fire hydrants; and sustainable transport and the implementation of highway improvement works identified in the Bishop's Stortford Transport Plan. - 7.30 These contributions are considered to be essential in mitigating the impact of the proposed relocation of the schools and the residential development of the existing school sites.
+Accordingly, as the applicants have not confirmed that they are willing to provide the required level of affordable housing, this is included as part of the second reason for refusal. - 7.33 Officers consider that, in order to satisfactorily mitigate for the new residential development financial contributions would be needed towards open space provision and maintenance; parks and play provision and maintenance; community facilities; secondary and nursery education; childcare services; library services; fire hydrants; and sustainable transport and the implementation of highway improvement works indentified in the Bishop's Stortford Transport Plan. - 7.34 These contributions are considered to be essential in mitigating the impact of the proposed relocation of the schools and the residential development of the existing school sites.
+County Highways, in particular, have stressed that contributions towards off site Highway works are essential if the proposals are not to cause unacceptable impacts on the local road networks. - 7.35 The applicants have indicated initially that they will provide contributions in respect of open space maintenance for those areas that are identified on the current drawings only; and that they will provide contributions in respect of secondary education, nursery schools, childcare "subject to HCC demonstrating need in accordance with Circular 05/2005" and will provide fire hydrants.
+In relation to the requested s.
+106 monies for the expansion of youth services at the Northgate Centre; the funding of Phase 3 children's centres and the improvements to the IT suite at the existing library, the applicant has not agreed to these obligations.